nus-cs2103-AY2324S2/ip/docs/README.md

 and `from YYYY:MM:DD at HH:MM:SS to YYYY:MM:DD at HH:MM:SS`
 for events are strict!

-Potential triggers for errors ❌
+Potential triggers for errors :warning:
 - For events specifically:
   - Adding events that overlap one another in any way
   - Specifying a `to...at` datetime for events that precedes the